E-Gilley/Mint-Classics-Analysis/README.md

 ![Results-Common-Orders-Query](https://github.com/E-Gilley/MintClassicsAnalysis/assets/150806239/58f1aeab-f02b-4b76-9e44-27643c5c7d19)

-This proved to be a very interesting query, as we can see some unusual common product combinations.
+This proved to be a very interesting query, we can see some surprising common product combinations.
 Also of note was that the most common product combination was not at the same warehouse.

 These results are sure to yield some high-specific recommendations during our analysis.

 ### Query 2: Warehouse Efficiency

-The next query uses inventory turnover rate to paint a better picture of which warehouses are being run the most efficiently.
+The next query uses **inventory turnover rate** to paint a better picture of which warehouses are being run the most efficiently.

 ```SQL
 -- Query to analyze warehouse turnover rate --